Senior Fellow, Co-Chair, Task Force on Defense Personnel, Former Senator from Missouri

 Charles F. Wald

-Board Member and Co-hair, National Security Program; Former Deputy Commander of EUCOM
+Board Member and Co-Chair, National Security Program; Former Deputy Commander of EUCOM

 Charles F. (Chuck) Wald is a member of BPC’s board of directors and co-chairs its national security program and is a member of the Task Force on Defense Personnel.
 As deputy commander of U.S. European Command, a position he held from 2002 until his retirement from the U.S. Air Force in July 2006, he was responsible for all U.S. forces operating across 91 countries in Europe, Africa, Russia, parts of Asia, the Middle East, and most of the Atlantic Ocean.